Bobby Fischer: Chess beginnings

 In March 1949, six-year-old Bobby and his sister Joan learned how to play chess using the instructions from a set bought at a candy store.
-When Joan lost interest in chess and Regina did not have time to play, Fischer was left to play many of his first games against himself.
+When Joan lost interest in chess, and Regina did not have time to play, Fischer was left to play many of his first games against himself.
 When the family vacationed at Patchogue, Long Island, New York, that summer, Bobby found a book of old chess games and studied it intensely.

 In 1950, the family moved to Brooklyn, first to an apartment at the corner of Union Street and Franklin Avenue and later to a two-bedroom apartment at 560 Lincoln Place.
 It was there that "Fischer soon became so engrossed in the game that Regina feared he was spending too much time alone."
 As a result, on November 14, 1950, Regina sent a postcard to the Brooklyn Eagle newspaper, seeking to place an ad inquiring whether other children of Bobby's age might be interested in playing chess with him.
-The paper rejected her ad, because no one could figure out how to classify it, but forwarded her inquiry to Hermann Helms, the "Dean of American Chess", who told her that Max Pavey, former Scottish champion, would be giving a simultaneous exhibition on January 17, 1951.
+The paper rejected her ad because no one could figure out how to classify it, but forwarded her inquiry to Hermann Helms, the "Dean of American Chess", who told her that Max Pavey, former Scottish champion, would be giving a simultaneous exhibition on January 17, 1951.
 Fischer played in the exhibition, and although he held on for 15 minutes, drawing a crowd of onlookers, he eventually lost to Pavey.

 One of the spectators was Brooklyn Chess Club President Carmine Nigro, an American chess expert of near master strength and an instructor.
 Nigro was so impressed with Fischer's play that he introduced him to the club and began teaching him.
 Fischer noted of his time with Nigro: "Mr. Nigro was possibly not the best player in the world, but he was a very good teacher.
 Meeting him was probably a decisive factor in my going ahead with chess."

 Nigro hosted Fischer's first chess tournament at his home in 1952.
 In the summer of 1955, Fischer, then 12 years old, joined the Manhattan Chess Club.
 Fischer's relationship with Nigro lasted until 1956, when Nigro moved away.

 The Hawthorne Chess Club

-In June 1956, Fischer began attending the Hawthorne Chess Club, based in master John "Jack" W. Collins's home.
-Collins taught chess to children, and has been described as Fischer's teacher, but Collins himself suggested that he did not actually teach Fischer, and the relationship might be more accurately described as one of mentorship.
+In June 1956, Fischer began attending the Hawthorne Chess Club, which met at master John "Jack" W. Collins's home.
+Collins taught chess to children and has been described as Fischer's teacher, but Collins himself suggested that he did not actually teach Fischer, and the relationship might be more accurately described as one of mentorship.

 Fischer played thousands of blitz and offhand games with Collins and other strong players, studied the books in Collins's large chess library, and ate almost as many dinners at Collins's home as his own.